19hours/sg-statutes/Acts/Merchant Shipping Act.md

 ### Conduct endangering ships, structures or individuals

-115\.—(1) This section shall apply to the master of, or any seaman employed on —
+115\.—(1) This section shall apply to any crew member employed on —

 (a) a Singapore ship; and